Skip to Main Content

 Enclos is owned by Leslie McQuown and Morgan McQuown.
 The team structure, with Ian Cobb holding both the Wine Director and General Manager roles, points to an integrated dining room where the front-of-house and wine service operate as a single function rather than parallel departments.
 That kind of structural coherence tends to produce a more consistent guest experience at the high end, where the interaction between a course and its pairing can either amplify or undercut the kitchen's intent.

 For visitors planning around Enclos, dinner is the service format.
 The address on East Napa Street places it within walking distance of Sonoma Plaza, making it accessible from the hotels and accommodations that cluster around the central square.
-For a restaurant at the top of Sonoma's fine dining tier, reservations should be treated as the first step in planning, not an afterthought.
+For a restaurant at the summit of Sonoma's fine dining tier, reservations should be treated as the first step in planning, not an afterthought.

 Signature Dishes